someparty/someparty/source/articles/2021-04-18-critical-excess.html.markdown

 >"Driving, simple, straight forward repetition, built into a psychedelic haze with no apparent meaning.
 Like the day the clocks struck midnight on January 1, 1970.
 The title is an ode to both the tempo and a good friend who indirectly influenced us, helped us write this song."

-Yoo Doo Right features Justin Cober (guitar, synthesizers, vocals), Charles Masson (bass), and John Talbot (drums, percussions).
+Yoo Doo Right features Justin Cober (guitar, synthesizers, vocals), Charles Masson (bass), and John Talbot (drums, percussion).
 The band recorded *Don't Think You Can Escape Your Purpose* in Quebec City and Montreal, working with Sebastien Fournier (Panopticon Eyelids, No Negative) at Hotel2Tango and Guillaume Chiasson (Ponctuation, Jesuslesfilles) at Le Pantoum.

 *Don't Think You Can Escape Your Purpose* arrives on May 21.
 It comes in the wake of a split 7" with Japanese psych titans Acid Mothers Temple and the trio's earlier EPs.